figure002/nextwall/README.md

 ## Uninstall

-To removing all installed nextwall files, change to the build folder which you created in the top level directory:
+To remove all installed nextwall files, change to the build folder which you created in the top level directory of the nextwall package:

     cd build/